NicholasDotSol/tbtc-monitoring/PLAYBOOK.md

 `notifyFundingTimedOut` 3 hours later (funding proof timeout).
 This will free the bond and close the keep, in which case rewards will still be given.

-This can all be done via etherscan with any wallet visiting the closeaddr
+This can all be done via etherscan with any wallet visiting the cloneAddress.